 We discussed Tony as if he were a member of our family.
 We’d always make fun of the way Carmella followed every new age spiritual trend and sold out at the drop of a dime; she reminded us of my aunt.

 I was thrilled when Aida Turturro joined the cast as Tony’s, sister.
 She gave me a little glimmer of hope that someone out there, albeit not me, had broken though the good looks glass ceiling.
+She created a complex and maddening character as Janis.

 His humanity was what made Tony so empathetic to people from all walks of life.
 Who hasn’t been angry enough to kill somebody who has humiliated him or her?
 Who hasn’t started a diet at breakfast and ended it at lunch?
 Who isn’t afraid of some kind of retribution weather it’s God or Karma or an angry dead mistress.